PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 sudo apt-get install ntp
 ```
 > [!Note]
-> An additional security package is automatically installed in this Linux system.
+> An additional security package is automatically installed in this Linux system (Debain GNU/Linux 12).
 The next steps are therefore carried out with an ntpsec command.

 + Open the NTP config file:
 ```